 “Student textbooks I have encountered often leave out many important people, places, leaders, events, losses, and triumphs of Indigenous People.” —Mr. Stohl, American History Means Indigenous History!

 In response, many educators are finding ways to introduce Native American voices, narratives, and perspectives.
-By sourcing Books that Celebrate Indigenous Brilliance for their students, partnering with Indigenous local leaders for semester long projects, comparing Indigenous poetry, dance, and song to United States primary source documents, and many other creative teaching practices, these educators are bringing Native American stories into their classrooms.
+By partnering with Indigenous local leaders for semester long projects, comparing Indigenous poetry, dance, and song to United States primary source documents, empowering Native American girl students to advocate for themselves and others, creating a STEAM Lab to explore community and environmental issues in the Navajo community, and many other creative teaching practices, these educators are bringing Native American stories into their classrooms.

 - Native Knowledge 360° was created by the Smithsonian National Museum of the American Indian and has educational materials, virtual student programs, and teacher training programs that challenge common misconceptions and highlight historical and contemporary Native American narratives.